-Kelsie Jean Smeby Goes Braless Under Jacket While Sporting String Bikini Bottoms
+Kelsie Jean Smeby Goes Braless Under Her Jacket While Sporting String Bikini Bottoms

 The popular influencer faced the camera on a balcony with glass railings.
 The deck overlooked part of a city that included high-rises on one side of the frame and a woodsy area on the other.
 Other small buildings were visible and a foggy cityscape was in the distance.

-Kelsie’s fan base loved the snap, and many took a moment to tell her so.
+Kelsie's fan base loved the snap and many took a moment to tell her so.

-“Can this lady get any hotter, my goodness!” wrote one follower, adding several heart-eye and flame emoji.
+"Can this lady get any hotter, my goodness!" wrote one follower, adding several heart-eye and flame emoji to their message.

-“Oh snap here she comes!!!
-Cosmic angel,” a second Instagram user quipped.
+"Oh snap here she comes!!!
+Cosmic angel," a second user quipped.

-“Wow, you are gorgeous,” a third admirer added with several emoji that included hearts and kisses.
+"Wow, you are gorgeous," added a third admirer, along with several emoji that included hearts and kisses.

 "Dam you keep killing it," a fourth fan weighed in.

-Earlier this week, Kelsie shared an updae that saw her looking smoking hot in a tiny black bikini with a straw hat.
+Earlier this week, Kelsie shared an update that saw her looking smoking hot in a tiny black bikini with a straw hat.
 The post included two pictures that saw her modeling the number with a sheer coverup loosely around her shoulders while she posed outside.